The New York Times Building: 2010s to present

 Part of the 44th story was sublet in 2010 to Kepos Capital, which occupied the space for eight years.
 By late 2013, the Times wished to lease out the 21st story, the only part of the building that it still owned.
 Technology company Bounce Exchange leased the 21st story in early 2015 from the Times, which had previously housed its sales and marketing department there.

 In December 2016, the Times announced it was subletting at least eight floors, totaling 250,000 sqft, to save the costs of occupying that space.
 Gensler was hired to reorganize the space, including removing some corner offices that belonged to high-ranking executives such as the CEO and the publisher.
 Over half of the sublet space, covering 140,000 sqft, was sublet a little more than a year later to financial firm Liquidnet.
 During late 2018, British outsourcing firm Williams Lea Tag signed a 10-year lease for 31,058 sqft of space on the 10th story.
 Covington & Burling also expanded to the 44th story that year.

 The Times announced in February 2018 that it would repurchase the building's leasehold from W. P. Carey.
 Brookfield Properties, which had acquired Forest City Ratner, refinanced the building's first floor and the 28th- through 50th-story condominiums in late 2018 for $635 million.
 The loan was provided by Deutsche Bank, Bank of America, Barclays Capital, and Citi; it consisted of a $515 million commercial mortgage-backed security and a $120 million junior note.
 Some $115 million in mezzanine debt was also provided.
-The Times subsequently exercised its option on the leasehold in late 2019 for $245 million,.
+The Times exercised its option on the leasehold in late 2019 for $245 million.
+In February 2025, the credit rating of Brookfield's office space was downgraded after several major tenants moved out.
+Brookfield had taken out mortgage loans totaling $900 million, which needed to be repaid by that December, and there was not enough rental income to pay off the loans.